limestone-finance/limestone-docs/getting-started/installation.md

+---
+description: Limestone api installation
+---

 # Installation

-Limestone api is published in npm, so you can install it using npm or yarn cli tool.
+Limestone api is published in **npm**, so you can install it using npm or **yarn** cli tool.

 {% tabs %}
 {% tab title="npm" %}